redis/docs/content/operate/rc/databases/rdi/view-edit.md

 At this point, the data pipeline will apply the changes.
 If you selected **Reset pipeline** or **Flush cached data and reset pipeline**, the data pipeline will ingest data from the source database to the target database.
 After this initial sync is complete, the data pipeline enters the *change streaming* phase, where changes are captured as they happen.

-If you selected **Apply to new data changes only**, the data pipeline will enter the *change streaming* phase without ingesting the data.
+If you selected **Apply to new data changes only**, the data pipeline will enter the *change streaming* phase without ingesting data.

 ## Reset data pipeline